top of page

 Language(s): English, basic Japanese

+In 2014 I began my Shiatsu and Chinese Medicine studies at ACTCM in San Francisco, and graduated from AIMC in Berkeley in 2019.
+I interned at Ashby Lifelong Clinic, Charlotte Maxwell Clinic, UC Berkeley Athletics, and SF Homeless Prenatal.
 I’ve been a part of Sarana community since 2016, volunteering at the front desk and receiving weekly acupuncture treatments.
 I still love and depend on my weekly acu-nap here!

 I am currently enrolled in a medical qigong certification course and enjoy weaving in elements of qigong and shiatsu into my acupuncture treatments.
-I also enjoy meditation, consulting Yi Jing, playing video games, reading, karaoke, dancing, and spending time with friends and family.
+I also enjoy meditation, consulting the Yi Jing, playing video games, reading, karaoke, dancing, and spending time with friends and family.

 Ollie Zaverey, LAc (they/them)